-The Three Grades of Druidry: The Bard
+The Three Grades of Druidry: 1.
+The Bard

-The Bard is like a child starting to journey along the magical path of adventure towards healing and eventual wholeness.
-In Tarot symbolism he is the Fool, setting out on his adventures with little experience, yet with trust and courage.
-He breaks through the confines of his former boundaries as he enters and explores the Unknown.
-As a consequence he gains understanding and skills in both physical life and the spiritual worlds.
+The Bard can be understood as a child starting to journey along the magical path of adventure towards healing and eventual wholeness.
+In Tarot symbolism they are the Fool, setting out on their adventure with little experience, yet with trust and courage.
+They break through the confines of their former, habitual behavior by leaving the familiar life they know well, and by stepping out into the Unknown.
+The consequences of this action is to unite both the physical and the spiritual worlds.

 Bardic Training includes:

 - *The background and history of Druidry